nagygp/glabella/README.md

 * Website: https://gap-packages.github.io/glabella/
 * Repository: https://github.com/nagygp/glabella

-This package provides a low level interface to softwware that can compute automorphisms, isomorphisms and canonical labelings of graphs.
+This package provides a low level interface to softwware that can compute automorphisms, isomorphisms and canonical labellings of graphs.
 Recently, the following programs are avaible:

-* [***bliss:*** A Tool for Computing Automorphism Groups and Canonical Labelings of Graphs](http://www.tcs.hut.fi/Software/bliss/), written by Tommi Junttila and Petteri Kaski.
+* [***bliss:*** A Tool for Computing Automorphism Groups and Canonical Labellings of Graphs](http://www.tcs.hut.fi/Software/bliss/), written by Tommi Junttila and Petteri Kaski.
-* [***nauty:*** Graph Canonical Labeling and Automorphism Group Computation](https://pallini.di.uniroma1.it/), written by Brendan McKay and Adolfo Piperno.
+* [***nauty:*** Graph Canonical Labelling and Automorphism Group Computation](https://pallini.di.uniroma1.it/), written by Brendan McKay and Adolfo Piperno.

 The **glabella** package uses external binaries and GAP kernel modules, and therefore a complete installation only works on UNIX systems or systems that support a UNIX-like environment, e.g. OS X, Windows with Cygwin, or WSL2.